vishnukumarkvs/notes/Ostree.md

 - flexible support for mul;tiple branches and repositories
 - delivery and deployment of file sytem trees
 - called now to libostree
+- ostree is a command line tool where as libostree is a library
 -